Top 12 Compliance Risks that Can Affect Your GSA Schedule

 5. Small Business Subcontracting

-GSA Schedule contractors must accurately represent their business size to GSA, which is determined according to their primary NAICS code.
-Contractors whose business size changes must submit a modification to re-represent their business size.
-If you are an “other than small” business, you will likely need to submit a small business subcontracting plan.
+GSA Schedule contractors must accurately represent their business size to GSA, which is determined according to their preponderance of work North American Industry Classification System (NAICS) Code.
+Contractors whose business size changes must submit a modification to re-represent their business size under certain criteria are met as specified in Federal Acquisition Regulation (FAR) clause 52.219-28.
+If you are an “other than small” business, you will likely need to submit a small business subcontracting plan and submit regular subcontracting reports as required by the type of plan chosen.

 6. Scope Compliance

-If you would like to sell a product or service through GSA, you will have to add it to your Schedule.
-If this product or service does not fit within any of the SINs that you currently have on your contract, you will have to submit a modification to add that SIN to your contract.
+If you would like to sell a product or service through GSA, you will need to add it to your Schedule.
+If this product or service does not fit within any of the Special Item Numbers (SINs) that you currently have on your contract, you are required to submit a modification to add the relevant SIN to your contract.

 7. Discount Relationship

-Non-Transactional Data Reporting (TDR) contractors must ensure that they are maintaining the discount relationship between their Most Favored Customer (MFC) or Basis of Award (BOA) Customer and GSA pricing.
+Non-TDR contractors must ensure that they are maintaining the discount relationship between their Basis of Award (BOA) Customer, usually the Most Favored Customer (MFC), and GSA pricing.
 Non-TDR contractors must do this for contract compliance because GSA wants the best price it can get, and the discount relationship is what the contract award pricing was based on.

-Any changes to Commercial Sales Practices must be disclosed to GSA and would need a Terms and Conditions contract modification.
+Any changes to Commercial Sales Practices must be disclosed to GSA and would require a Terms and Conditions contract modification.

 8. The Minimum Sales Requirement

-You should make sure you are regularly achieving the minimum sales requirement.
-You are required to sell at least $25,000 within your first 24 months of having a GSA Schedule contract.
-After that, you need to meet $25,000 in sales every year.
+One of the most important areas of compliance is making sure you are meeting the minimum sales requirement.
+You are required to sell at least $100,000 within your first 60 months of having a GSA Schedule contract, known as the base period.
+After that, you need to meet $125,000 in each of the subsequent 60-month option periods.

-If you do not meet this sales amount, your contract can be cancelled or suspended.
+If you do not meet this sales amount, your contract will not likely be renewed into the next option period.
+GSA is cracking down on Schedule holders who have not achieved this sales figure, as maintaining GSA Schedules costs them time, money, and effort, meaning it is not worth it from their perspective to keep contracts that aren’t performing.
 To help achieve this requirement, you should make sure your company knows how to find government customers and is putting energy into marketing your products and services to government agencies.

 9. Keeping Up with Human Resources Forms and Requirements